apache/apisix/docs/en/latest/router-radixtree.md

 This route will require the request header `host` equal `iresty.com`, request cookie key `_device_id` equal `a66f0cdc4ba2df8c096f74c9110163a9` etc.

-### How to filter route by graphql attributes
+### How to filter route by GraphQL attributes

-APISIX supports filtering route by some attributes of graphql.
+APISIX supports filtering route by some attributes of GraphQL.
 Currently we support:

 * graphql_operation
 * graphql_name
 * graphql_root_fields

-For instance, with graphql like this:
+For instance, with GraphQL like this:

 ```graphql
 query getRepo {